sfigg/commercialization-public/docset/manufacture/sxs/windows-10-deployment-for-oems.md

 Please reference [OEM Policy Documentation](https://myoem.microsoft.com/oem/myoem/en/topics/Licensing/roylicres/ost2016/Pages/COMM-Win10-OPD-RTM-Now-Avail.aspx).

-## Create Recovery Media
+## Create recovery media

 **OPTION DECISION:** Choose **Option 1** to create the recovery media the same as the manufacturing image.
 This is the default and recommended recovery media configuration option but keep in mind that your manufacturing image may be larger than 4.6GB size.
 If it is and you are using DVD as a recovery media, your recovery file size will exceed the DVD capacity.

-### Option 1: Create Recovery Media from Custom Manufacturing Image
+### Option 1: Create recovery media from custom manufacturing image

 1. On the Technician Computer, mount the manufacturing image which is to be used as the recovery media.
 Mount the final image.